Quarks-IISc/blog/_posts/2025-01-24-BorrowedTime.md

 author: Sunreeta Bhattacharya
 categories: poems
 image: "/assets/images/Poems/BorrowedTime.jpeg"
-excerpt: 'Many live troubled lives, unable to afford a break to experience or imagine life's beauty and calm.
-A young person strives to use her hour of prayer meaningfully.'
+excerpt: "Many live troubled lives, unable to afford a break to experience or imagine life's beauty and calm.
+A young person strives to use her hour of prayer meaningfully."
 featured: true
 latest: true
 all: true